-At Paxson, we use the Zones of Regulation help students identify and regulate emotions.
-When we are in the green zone, we are good to go and ready to learn.
+The Zones of Regulation help students identify and regulate emotions.
+When we are in the green zone, we are good to go, and ready to learn.
 When we are in the blue zone, we are feeling a little sad, or bored.
 The yellow zone means that we are feeling a little on edge, anxious or even overly excited.
 When we are in the red zone, we are very angry and sometimes out of control.
 We talk about tools that can help us get out of unwanted zones, such as counting to ten, taking a break, or taking deep breaths.

 In the fall and spring I hold counseling classes in the Paxson garden.
 I partner with Garden City Harvest farmer Lori Blumenthal to help kids get involved in the garden, and teach counseling classes in our amazing Paxson garden.

 Please don't hesitate to reach out to me, Clare, Kate or Ruthie!